Preparing Work for Entry

 - There is no set theme.

 - Any medium and 2D art form is permitted: drawing, painting, photography and printmaking.
 Canvases are welcome.
-Please note, however, that 3D work, including sculpture and ceramics, CANNOT currently be accommodated.
+Key stages 4 & 5 are also permitted to submit sculpture.
+New for 2023: creative textiles.

 - Work is not to be framed, but should be mounted by the school, on white or black card, no more than 6cm wider than the artwork itself.
 Canvases should be left unmounted, but can be strung or fitted with mirror plates.